zeroluck/docs/sources/admin-guide/uma/index.md

 ## Implementation specificity

-Scopes types:
+The following types of scopes exist:

-- internal: hosted on oxAuth (must provide scope description);
+- internal: hosted on oxAuth (must provide a scope description)
-- external: hosted on other servers;
+- external: hosted on other servers
-- external_auto: scope hosted on other server but which is automatically added during resource set registration or update.
+- external_auto: a scope hosted on another server but which is automatically added during resource set registration or update.

-**Note:** there is no url for internal scope because it is configurable and depends on oxAuth hosting.
+**Note:** there is no uri for an internal scope because it is configurable and depends on oxAuth hosting.

 UMA url = uma_scopes_endpoint + "/" + oxId;

 http://gluu.org/uma/scopes/view = http://gluu.org/uma/scopes + "/" + view

-Under http://gluu.org/uma/scopes/view server must provide scope description as JSON document:
+A server has to provide a scope description as JSON document.
+The following uri is in use: http://gluu.org/uma/scopes/view

-**Note:** The Scope endpoint must be present in UMA configuration to make it discoverable.
+**Note:** The scope endpoint has to be present in UMA configuration to make it discoverable.

 #### External sample ldif